ljlclark/LJCPHPProjects/README.md

 LJCDataManagerLib.php

-A high-level, message based Data Access approach is encapsulated in class LJCDataManager.

-The LJCDataManager class contains a reference to LJCDbAccess to perform the low-level PDO Database Access.
+A message based Data Access approach is encapsulated in class LJCDataManager.
+The LJCDataManager class provides a higher level of abstraction on top of the LJCDbAccess class.
+It does not require the developer to create SQL statements.
+Instead the developer can use strongly typed DataObjects, KeyColumn definitions, Join definitions and Included PropertyNames arrays to interact with the database.

 LJCCollectionLib.php

-A base class that can be used to extend another class to represent a strongly-typed collection of objects.
+A base class that can be used to extend (be inherited by) another class to represent a strongly-typed collection of objects.

 LJCTextLib.php